rohan-hitchcock/RohanHitchcock.github.io/masters.md

 layout: post
 title: Masters
 project: true
-excerpt: This page contains a collection of notes from my masters thesis.
+excerpt: My masters project is investigating the theory of deep learning using tools from algebraic geometry.
 ---

 This page contains a collection of notes from my Master of Science in Mathematics and Statistics